maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module12.md

 Your browser does not support the video tag.
 </video>

-You can see I used my commercial devkit to test it out and then I later broke my USB-B connector on my own board without a mean to solder it back so it was good news I had the commercial board with me !
+You can see I used my commercial devkit to test it out and then I later broke my USB-B connector on my own board without a means to solder it back so it was good news I had the commercial board with me!
 ## My design files
 :material-download-box: [My Design files](http://academany.fabcloud.io/fabacademy/2021/labs/ulb/students/maxime-verstraeten/files/mod12.zip)